 This meatball pasta bake can be made with just 5 simple store-bought ingredients or jazzed up with homemade Parmesan meatballs and marinara sauce.

 - 1 jar (24 oz.) marinara sauce

 - 1 lb. frozen, pre-cooked Italian meatballs/homemade meatballs (see notes)

 - 3 tablespoons fresh basil, chopped (optional)

-- Simmer the marinara sauce oven medium heat in the skillet.
-Add the meatballs to the skillet, coat them fully in the sauce and simmer about 5 minutes
+- Simmer the marinara sauce over medium heat in a skillet.
+Add the meatballs to the skillet, coat them fully in the sauce and simmer for about 5 minutes.

-- Transfer to a 9x13 casserole dish and top with mozzarella cheese
+- Transfer to a 9×13 casserole dish and top with mozzarella cheese.

-- Bake at 350 degrees F for 30 minutes or until cheese has melted and is bubbly
+- Bake at 350°F for 30 minutes or until cheese has melted and is bubbly.

 1 lb. ground beef